 For studies in India, graduation and post-graduation technical courses (degree and diploma) conducted by colleges approved by UGC, AICTE, IMC and the government of India are covered.
 Also, teacher training, nursing courses and other diploma courses like pilot training, shipping etc. as approved by the concerned regulatory authority are covered under the loan.

-From the eligibility criteria, it can be understood for wide number of courses, loans are provided across the country, by various lenders.
-Regarding the rate of interest part, it starts from 9%.
+From the personal loan eligibility criteria, it can be understood for wide number of courses, loans are provided across the country, by various lenders Regarding the rate of interest part, it starts from 9%.

 So, when one can avail so many benefits by taking an educational loan, it is always better to avail the same and take benefits along with getting a degree.
 Education loans come under the umbrella of personal loans, however they also enjoy great tax benefits.